LinerSu/nyu-pl-spring-20-rec/Week 10/README.md

 	```

 ### Algebraic datatypes (ADTs)
-- Def. a kind of compisite type, where a type formed by combining other types.
+- Def. a kind of composite type, where a type formed by combining other types.
     - `datatype` could be constructed by other types.
     - `datatype` could be defined recursively.
     - The "algebra" here is mixed by a "sum" (alternation) of the type’s members and a "product" (combination) of subtypes.